Startup insurance FAQ: D&O, Tech E&O, Cyber & GL

 What industries does RiskCube specialize in?

-We focus on emerging and high-growth sectors: B2B SaaS, Artificial Intelligence, Fintech, Dev Tools, Digital Assets & Web3, Biotechnology, Space, and Robotics.
+We focus on emerging and high-growth sectors: B2B SaaS, Artificial Intelligence (AI), Fintech, GovTech, Space, and Web3/Digital Assets.
 These industries have novel risk profiles that most traditional brokers are not equipped to handle.

 Does RiskCube work with small businesses or only startups?

 Yes, we work with both.
-Beyond venture-backed startups, we serve small and growing businesses — especially when a client, landlord, or partner requires proof of insurance before signing a contract.
+Beyond venture-backed startups, we serve high-growth businesses at any stage — especially when a client, landlord, or partner requires proof of insurance before signing a contract.

 Why do startups need insurance to raise capital or close deals?